Plabick/Papal-Intentions-API/README.md

 }
 ```
 ## Put Requests
-Put requests must be sent in writing to the Holy Father at the following address
+Papal intentions can only be changed by the Pope.
+As such, your put requests are only suggestions.
+They may be sent in writing to the Holy Father at the following address
 ```
  His Holiness, Pope Francis
  Apostolic Palace
  00120 Vatican City
 ```
 ## Delete Requests
-Delete requests are considered heresy
+Delete requests are considered heresy.